krischer/LASIF/doc/index.rst

 LASIF (**L**\ arg-scale **S**\ eismic **I**\ nversion **F**\ ramework) is a **data-driven workflow tool** to perform full waveform inversions.
-It is opinionated and strict meaning that it forces a certain data and directory structure.
+It is opinionated and strict meaning that it enforces a certain data and directory structure.
 The upside is that it only requires a very minimal amount of configuration and maintenance.
 It attempts to gather all necessary information from the data itself so there is no need to keep index or content files.